 Get Into The MMJ Industry Today!

 Alaska has enacted medical marijuana laws that have decriminalized marijuana, however, they do not allow for dispensaries nor has the implementation of the legalization been enacted.
+Alaskans will have the opportunity this coming November 4, 2014, election to vote on an initiative that may implement licensed, taxpaying businesses for cultivation, testing, and selling (dispensaries) of medicinal marijuana.

 Arizona has Medical Marijuana Laws enacted.
 In November of 2010 The Medical Marijuana Act, also known as Proposition 203 legalized the use of Medical Marijuana for patients with "debilitating conditions," which range from cancer to chronic back pain.
 The state allows for 126 permits and in August of 2012 awarded 97 of them throughout the state.
 In February 2012, the state passed House Bill 2349, which makes it illegal for Medical Marijuana use in educational institutions and child care facilities.